 Like all habits that lead to financial freedom, spending less than you make is simple to understand, but hard to follow.
 For some reason, we always want more.
 At times in my life I’ve made very little, and other times I’ve made a lot, but at all times I’ve wanted just a wee bit more.
 I find it just as difficult to live below my means today as I did 15 years ago making about one-third of what I make today.

 Before I attempt to answer that question, a word of caution.
 Spending less than you make is the single most important financial habit to develop.
-And as fate would have, it is also the hardest.
+And as fate would have it, it is also the hardest.
 Consistently living below your means is the hardest thing to do in the world of personal finance.
-As they say, if it were easy, everybody would do it.
-However, like any habit, once you start spending less than you make consistently, it does get easier.
-And with some determination, you can do it.
-So here are some tips to develop the habit of spending less than you make:

 - Distinguish between your wants and your needs: Let’s make this simple.
-Basic food, shelter and clothing represent your needs; everything else is a want.
-We’ve convinced ourselves that two cars, cable TV and eating out three times a week are, if not strictly speaking a need, essential to our way of living.
+Basic food, shelter, and clothing represent your needs; everything else is a want.
+We’ve convinced ourselves that two cars, cable TV, and eating out three times a week are essential to our way of living — if not a borderline “need.”
 They certainly have become standard for many in America.
-So has spending more than we make.
+Then again, so has spending more than we make.
+See?
 I told you this wasn’t easy.
 To really distinguish between wants and needs, take a look at My Doomsday Fund.
 Imagining what you’d do in a real sustained financial crisis will help sort out the needs from the wants.

 - Understand what truly brings meaning to your life: When I was a teenager, my family didn’t have much money (you can read about my childhood here).
-And at one point our TV broke, and my parents couldn’t afford to get it fixed or replace it.
-Oh the misery.
-I literally went through withdraw systems for a week.
-I didn’t know what to do with myself.
+At one point, our TV broke and my parents couldn’t afford to get it fixed or replace it.
+Oh, the misery!
+I literally went through withdrawal symptoms for a week… I didn’t know what to do with myself.
 But after that first week without a TV, I didn’t miss it at all.
 I spent more time reading or outside and went to bed earlier.
 I ate less junk food, too.
 What I thought was so important in my life turned out not to be that important after all.
-We went a year without a TV and why we eventually replaced it I’ll never know.
+We went a year without a TV and why we eventually replaced it, I’ll never know.
 Living below your means is not just about distinguishing between wants and needs.
 It’s also about distinguishing between wants that really bring us fulfillment, and those that don’t.
-Know the difference and you’ll spend less money.
+Learn the difference and you’ll spend less money.

 - Learn how to fight with your spouse over money: If you share your finances with somebody, how they spend money is as important as how you spend money.
 Working together is critical.
 If you’re having some difficulty seeing eye to eye on money, maybe you need to learn how to fight with them over money.

-- Make mountains out of a molehills: In finances, everything counts, even the small stuff.
+- Make mountains out of molehills: In finances, everything counts… even the small stuff.
 One of the biggest mistakes made is ignoring the small expenses.
-This is one of the reasons I’ve started the “Buying the B Share” campaign here at The Dough Roller.
-Small expenses (or income) will add up to substantial sums given enough time.
-You don’t want to ignore the big expenses, to be sure, but keep an eye on the small expenses, too.
+This is one of the reasons I started the “Buying the B Share” campaign here at The Dough Roller.
+Small expenses (or income) will add up to substantial sums, given enough time.
+You certainly don’t want to ignore the big expenses, but keep an eye on the small expenses, too.

-- Get radical: If credit cards are causing the problem, either get rid of them or give them to somebody you trust to hold them for you.
+- Get radical: If credit cards are causing the problem, either get rid of them or have somebody you trust hold them for you.
 You need to remove temptation from your life.
-What matters most is results.
-Self-discipline and control will come later.
+What matters most is results — self-discipline and control will come later.